aameerk/anomaly_detection_app/README.md

-# Data Migration Tool
+# Anomaly Detection Tool

-A comprehensive data migration tool with React and Streamlit frontends, powered by a Flask backend.
+A comprehensive Anomaly Detection tool with Streamlit frontends, powered by a Flask backend.
 The application provides data validation, anomaly detection, and interactive visualizations.

 ## Features